eclipse-iceoryx/iceoryx/doc/website/advanced/best-practice-for-testing.md

 Furthermore, the default constructor is called in the test, but it is never checked to do the right thing.
 If there were a check, it would have revealed that `m_number` is not correctly initialized.

-Then, `EXPECT_TRUE` is used to check for equality.
-While this works, if the test fails we just get the information of the failure, but not which values were checked.
+Then, `EXPECT_TRUE` is used to compare the values.
+While this works, when the test fails we just get the information of the failure, but not which values were compared.
 To get this information `EXPECT_EQ` or `EXPECT_THAT` should be used.
 Furthermore, it's important to easily distinguish between the actual and the expected value, therefore the ordering of the values should be the same as if `EXPECT_THAT` would be used.
 The first value should be the actual value and the second one the expected.

 While the coverage might be 100%, there are no tests for: